Euler-Cauchy Equation

 - Auxiliary equation: $m^2 + (a-1)m + b = 0$

-- The general solution can be categorized into three cases depending on the sign of the discriminant $(1-a)^2 - 4b$ of the auxiliary equation, as shown in the table
+- The form of the general solution can be divided into three cases, as shown in the table, depending on the sign of the discriminant $(1-a)^2 - 4b$ of the auxiliary equation.

-Case Roots of auxiliary equation Basis for Euler-Cauchy equation solutions General solution of Euler-Cauchy equation I Distinct real roots
+Case Roots of Auxiliary Equation Basis of Solutions for Euler-Cauchy Equation General Solution of Euler-Cauchy Equation I Distinct real roots

 $m_1$, $m_2$$x^{m_1}$, $x^{m_2}$ $y = c_1 x^{m_1} + c_2 x^{m_2}$ II Real double root